 It also really important to understand what restrictions there may be over your proposed development.
 Using the search options in the mapping section (Schedule 2) of the Toowoomba Regional Planning Scheme will tell you what zones and overlays as well as what plans apply to the proposed development area.

 Development proposals can be subject to different categories of assessment.
 A category of assessment will specify the process that a development proposal must go through.
 If a development approval is required, the proposal can either go through a ‘code assessment’ process or an ‘impact assessment’ process.

 Most developments will also require the provision of infrastructure, such as water supply, sewerage and stormwater.
-INFO 004 Charges Resolution No. 2 Information Sheet has more information about infrastructure charges.
+Charges Resolution No. 3 information sheet INFO 004 has more information about infrastructure charges.
 Some developments may require an owners consent.